Testing for prostate cancer using the prostate specific antigen (PSA) test

 The prostate specific antigen (PSA) test is a blood test commonly used to detect potential prostate cancer.

-NHMRC’s is currently undertaking an evaluation of the evidence on whether PSA testing of asymptomatic men, with or without digital rectal examination, reduces mortality and morbidity; and the harms and other benefits of PSA testing and of subsequent follow-up investigations and treatment.
+NHMRC has undertaken an evaluation of the evidence on whether PSA testing of asymptomatic men, with or without digital rectal examination, reduces mortality and morbidity; and the harms and other benefits of PSA testing and of subsequent follow-up investigations and treatment.
 The final Evidence Evaluation Report and accompanying Technical Report are available on the NHMRC publications webpage.

 PSA Testing Expert Advisory Group